What Is a Hydrating Facial Treatment? Your Skin Guide

 Knowing how to choose the right facial treatment type also means understanding what you want to address.
 If your primary concern is dehydration and dullness, a hydrating facial is the direct answer.
 If you also have sun damage or texture concerns, combining it with a complementary treatment may deliver better results.

-Hydrating facials vs. other facial treatments: What makes them different?
+Hydrating facials vs. a standard facial: what makes them different?

 Not all facials are the same.
-The table below compares hydrating facials with two common alternatives to help you choose the right option.
+The table below compares a hydrating facial with a standard facial to help you choose the right option.

 Key Takeaways